firesim/aws-fpga-firesim/hdk/cl/developer_designs/cl_firesim/README.md

 The Virtual LED register is a 16-bit read-only register that shadows the lower 16 bits of the Hello World Register such that it will hold the same value as bits 15:0 of the Hello World Register.

-The cl_hello_world design utilizes the Virtual LED and DIP switch interface which consistes of two signals described in the [cl_ports.vh] (./../../../common/shell_stable/design/interfaces/cl_ports.vh) file:
+The cl_firesim design utilizes the Virtual LED and DIP switch interface which consistes of two signals described in the [cl_ports.vh] (./../../../common/shell_stable/design/interfaces/cl_ports.vh) file:

 ```